PreritBhandari/PreritBhandari/README.md

  🔭 I’m currently working on React Projects

- 🌱 I’m currently learning React,Redux,Node.js
+ 🌱 I’m currently learning DevOps

  👯 I’m looking to collaborate on Django DRF and Node.js